Least trimmed squares regression with missing values and cellwise outliers: Introduction

+We propose a new method called {\it cellwise least trimmed squares} (cellLTS) that generalizes the casewise LTS regression estimator.
+It is robust to both cellwise and casewise outliers, and handles missing values in a natural way.
+It can also deal with skewed data, by incorporating symmetrization in its construction.
+Moreover, it obeys the first cellwise breakdown result for regression.

+Let us look at the small toy example in Figure~\ref{fig:toy}, with two regressors $x_1$ and $x_2$ and the response $y$.
+The black points are the training data, that nicely follow a linear model, and their $(x_1,x_2)$ all lie inside the horizontal tolerance ellipse and are well-behaved.
+So here it is easy to fit a regression, shown as the light green plane.

+But what about prediction?
+In-sample prediction is easy, as it is a byproduct of estimation.
+But out-of-sample prediction on new data is another matter, because the new data may be contaminated itself.
+This happens with the new regressor point $\bx_{\new}$ (in red) at the right hand side of the $(x_1,x_2)$ horizontal plane, that has a huge cellwise outlier in its first coordinate.
+How can we compute a prediction $\hy$ in this $\bx_{\new}$?
+Just plugging in the regression coefficients would follow the vertical red arrow upward until it meets the regression plane, yielding a very high $\hy$ that is outside the range of the training data.
+The existing cellwise robust regression methods do not address this issue, but we will do so in what follows.
+We will come back to this example.

 The remainder of the paper is organized as follows.
-Section~\ref{sec:prelim} describes preliminaries including the exact setup and a cellwise robust covariance estimator.
-Section~\ref{sec:methodology} introduces the proposed two-step estimator and proves its good breakdown behavior.
-Section~\ref{sec:algo} provides more information on its algorithm.
+Section~\ref{sec:prelim} describes preliminaries including symmetrization and a recent cellwise robust covariance estimator.
+Section~\ref{sec:methodology} introduces the proposed two-step regression method, proves its good breakdown behavior, and addresses out-of-sample prediction.
+Section~\ref{sec:algo} discusses the optimization of the regression objective and faster symmetrization.
 Section~\ref{sec:simulation} contains an empirical study, followed by a real data application in Section~\ref{sec:realdata}.
 Section~\ref{sec:conclusion} concludes.